 Say "Tahiti," and chances are, minds will wander to images of Bora Bora—the unrealistically blue lagoon, dreamy sandy beaches and, of course, iconic overwater bungalows.
 We all know it’s essentially the picture of idyllic, but there is so much more to French Polynesia than that one island, spectacular as it truly is.
 Here, a guide to navigating and sorting through the paradisiacal 100-plus-island-strong French Republic that’s just an eight-hour flight from Los Angeles on Air Tahiti Nui.

-Still, a night or two in the palm-printed rooms at the InterContinental Tahiti Resort & Spa, with a perfect sunrise view and visit to Papeete’s Roulottes, aka food trucks, is a lovely way to ease into your honeymoon.
-You’ll also depart from here if the culturally rich, authentic and remote Marquesas are on your list.
-Ditto with a jaunt to The Brando, on Tetiaroa, purchased by Marlon Brando years back and transformed into one of the premiere resorts in French Polynesia (just 35 villas, white-sand beaches, and flawless waters full of sea turtles and manta rays).
+Still, a night or two in the palm-printed rooms at the InterContinental Tahiti Resort & Spa, with a perfect sunrise view and a visit to Papeete’s Roulottes, aka food trucks, is a lovely way to ease into your honeymoon.
+You’ll also depart from here if the culturally rich, authentic, and remote Marquesas are on your list.
+Ditto with a jaunt to The Brando, on Tetiaroa, purchased by Marlon Brando years back and transformed into one of the premier resorts in French Polynesia (just 35 villas, white-sand beaches, and flawless waters full of sea turtles and manta rays).

 Of course, there is no shortage of overwater bungalows, pampering spa services (try the flower bath and massage at the indoor-outdoor Helene Spa at the InterContinental, the first on the island) and poisson crú, the ubiquitous national dish that’s akin to ceviche.
-The fruit is somehow sweeter in Moorea, and there are plenty of roadside stands for grabbing it.
+The fruit is somehow sweeter in Moorea, and there is plenty of roadside stands for grabbing it.
 When not dining and sipping piña coladas at lagoon-side resorts like Sofitel and Hilton, you can dine alongside locals at popular spots including the delicious Le Mahogany, atmospheric Moorea Beach Cafe and, for a quick lunch, Snack Mahana.
 More than some other islands, perhaps in part because of the need to rent a car and drive around the lush island, Moorea is a place where tourists get to see the real Polynesia.

-The island chain includes a standout archipelago called Tuamotu, of which the tiny and secluded atoll Tikehau, known for its pink sand, is part.
-(The flight from Tahiti may stop in Rangiroa, which looks like a pearl necklace from above, and boasts a seemingly never-ending lagoon with the luxe-rustic Kia Ora Sauvage for lovers willing to rough it a little bit in exchange for total privacy and wild beauty).
-Expect some of the most perfect palm trees, cerulean water and beaches in this casual destination with the sweetest smelling flower leis.
+The island chain includes a standout archipelago called Tuamotu, of which the tiny and secluded atoll Tikehau, known for its pink sand, is part (the flight from Tahiti may stop in Rangiroa, which looks like a pearl necklace from above, and boasts a seemingly never-ending lagoon with the luxe-rustic Kia Ora Sauvage for lovers willing to rough it a little bit in exchange for total privacy and wild beauty).
+Expect some of the most perfect palm trees, cerulean water, and beaches in this casual destination with the sweetest smelling flower leis.

-It’s known as the Vanilla Island, since its countless plantations painstakingly (visit a plantation or rum distillery like Pari Pari for an enlightening tour) produce loads of the sought-after spice that sweetens the air.
-The place to overnight—for as many nights as possible—when visiting is Le Taha’a Island Resort & Spa, on a private island of its own that makes you feel like Robinson Crusoe gone five star.
-Again, the property is epic for just lazing around—hammocks, private plunge pools, pristine beach, and beautiful pools, not to mention easy access to mouthwatering tropical cocktails, make it easy.
+It’s known as the Vanilla Island since its countless farms painstakingly (visit a rum distillery like Pari Pari for an enlightening tour) produce loads of the sought-after spice that sweetens the air.
+The place to overnight—for as many nights as possible—when visiting is Le Taha’a Island Resort & Spa, on a private island of its own that makes you feel like Robinson Crusoe has gone five star.
+Again, the property is epic for just lazing around—hammocks, private plunge pools, a pristine beach, and beautiful pools, not to mention easy access to mouthwatering tropical cocktails, make it easy.
 But it would be a shame to come and not get out actually on the magical tie-dye water.

-The resort’s glamorous accommodations are only matched by the opulence of the rest of the property—there are several places you’ll want to book ahead for a private dinner, like the tiny private island that can be had for a candlelit evening that starts with sunset and Champagne and could end in fireworks—both literal and figurative.
+The resort’s glamorous accommodations are only matched by the opulence of the rest of the property—there are several places you’ll want to book ahead for a private dinner, like the tiny private island that can be had for a candlelit evening that starts with a sunset and champagne and could end in fireworks—both literal and figurative.
 And while outings like lagoon boat trips, jet-ski tours encircling the island, quad jaunts up the mountain and adventures to feed reef sharks and stingrays are essential parts of the experience on Bora Bora, it’s also important to indulge with a spa day or two.
 Because at the end of the day it’s all about romance and relaxation in French Polynesia.